vanheaven-ui/newsweek-clone/README.md

 # The newsweek home page clone

-This projected was completed under Microverse remote software development curriculum.
+This project was completed under Microverse remote software development curriculum.
 The project requirement was to clone the newsweek home page [here](https://www.newsweek.com/) using bootstrap frame work.
 I completed the project by adding a few media queries to ensure full responsiveness on mobile, tablet and desktop screens.

 Here is a screenshot of the clone